 Alien vs. Predator: Requiem - tag line: "In space, no one can hear you scream.
 On Earth, it won't matter."
 Yes.
 We did scream and protest till we found ourselves to be horse, when we discovered that a sequel to the horrible aberration, dubbed AvP*, were under production.
 And yes, our attempts were infact feeble.

-of the fans response to the film, and at the same time, a very well directed kick to the balls.
+So at least the tag line presented some duality; A very perceptive and anticipative appraisal of the fans response to the film, and at the same time, a very well directed kick to the balls.

 * The origin of "AvP": The title of a video game based on the two franchises.